bjlkeng/bjlkeng.github.io/source/posts/probabilistic-interpretation-of-regularization.rst

 |h3| Normally Distributed Priors |h3e|

-We'll start with our good old friend the normal distribution, by placing a zero-mean normally distributed prior on *each* :math:`\beta_i` value, all with identical variance :math:`\tau^2`.
+We'll start with our good old friend the normal distribution and place a zero-mean normally distributed prior on *each* :math:`\beta_i` value, all with identical variance :math:`\tau^2`.
 From Equation 6 and filling in the likelihood function from Equation 4 and our prior: